spuddybuddy05/training/README.md

 Docker is a software with many uses.
 Focusing on it's similarities between virtual machines, it can be used for many of the same things.
 However, instead of running, for example, a linux machine in the cloud or on your machine using the machines own resources, you can run an ubuntu machine using your machine's resources in an isolated container.

 # Hashing Algorithms
+Hashing algorithms are mathematical functions that are one way only to make data unreadable.
+When something is hashed, the length of it is fixed making it impossible to work backwards.
+If one small change is made to some text (removing a letter or adding a letter) it does not just change one thing about the hash value, but completely changes the entire output of the hash function.

 # DevOps Practices